 negative space - In a painting or sculpture, the areas where there are no forms (the "empty" areas).
 In a painting, this means the areas which have no forms or objects (sometimes also called the 'background' ).
 In sculpture, this means the "holes" between forms or within a form (e.g., Henry Moore sculptures).
 Negative space is the other side of the coin of positive space, which is space actually occupied by forms in a painting or sculpture (the figure in a portrait).
 The notions of positive and negative space were advanced during the late 19th and early 20th centuries, replacing the more traditional notion of a 'background' which was subordinate to and separate from the subject image - portrait, still life, etc. Since about 1950, the notions of positive and negative space have also been replaced by much contemporary art, which sees the picture surface not as positive and negative areas, but rather one continuous surface where every area is equally important, and at the same spatial depth.
 (See also positive space.)

 neutral color - A color which in color theory is neither warm nor cool.
-Neutral colors are said to result from the combination of two complementary colors (e.g., red and green, blue and orange, and yellow and purple).
+Neutral colors are said to result from the mixing of two complementary colors (e.g., red and green, blue and orange, and yellow and purple).
 Neutral colors can also be mixed by other means.
+Examples of neutral colors might be black, gray and beige.
 (See also complementary colors, and warm and cool colors.)

 non-representational - Non-representational art is art which is not based on external appearances; this covers several types of art - abstract, non-objective, and decorative; as contrasted with representational art, which is art based on "real" imagery, whether actually existant or existant only in the artist's imagination.